binksera/Chat-Jeepney-T---WRO---Future-Engineers/README.md

 **Mobility Management**

-The 4-wheeled autonomous vehicle uses an Ordinary Motor Module for rear propulsion, driving the rear wheels through a gear system connected to a common axle.
+The Chat Jeepney-T uses an Ordinary Motor Module for rear propulsion, driving the rear wheels through a gear system connected to a common axle.
 A Simulated Steering Gear Module at the front controls the steering by adjusting the angle of the front wheels.
 Power is provided by a Lithium Battery Module, regulated by a DC-DC Buck Converter, and managed by an Arduino Uno R3.
 This setup ensures smooth, coordinated movement and precise steering for autonomous navigation.

 **Power and Sense Management**

-The 4-wheeled autonomous vehicle is powered by a Lithium Battery Module, which provides a stable voltage of 7.4V and a capacity of 1100mAh.
+The Chat Jeepney-T is powered by a Lithium Battery Module, which provides a stable voltage of 7.4V and a capacity of 1100mAh.
 This battery ensures sufficient energy for the motors and electronic components, enabling extended operational time.
 The battery is connected to a DC-DC Buck Converter LM2596S, which regulates the voltage to appropriate levels for different components, such as 5V for sensors and 3.3V for specific modules.

 ### Bill of Materials (BOM)